Lucrin Depot 3 Month PDS Powder for injection

 Lucrin may impair fertility in men.
 Use of this medicine for a short time has shown a full return to fertility after stopping the medicine.
 Fertility suppression may or may not be permanent when the medicine is given for a long time.

-Lucrin has not been tested in children so the safety and effectiveness in children is not known.
+Certain strengths of Lucrin have not been tested in children so the safety and effectiveness in children is not fully known.

 If you have not told your doctor about any of the above, tell them before you are given Lucrin.